LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 Once called, it takes the 4 digit string, and starts looping through the sets of operators ('+++', '++-'...).
 It creates a new string by iteratively adding the first number + the first operator, then the second, etc.

 That string is evaluated as an expression.
-If it doesn't return 24, the 6 possible parentheses positions are looped through, applied by slicing up the expression and constructing a new expression with parentheses around the slices.
+If it doesn't return 24 and the `ops` string isn't all plus operators (because parentheses won't change that reesult), the 6 possible parentheses positions are looped through, applied by slicing up the expression and constructing a new expression with parentheses around the slices.
 Each of those is tested after it's created.

 If any expression (with or without parentheses) evaluates to 24, it's returned to the main function.
-If none work for any of the 384 possible expressions (64 operator sets * 6 parentheses sets), it returns "none".
+If none work for any of the 379 possible expressions (63 operator sets * 6 parentheses sets + all-plusses), it returns "none".

 If an expression is returned, the main function returns it.
 If "none" is returned, the main function loop iterates and another of the 24 variations is sent to `makeExpr()`.